srsran/srsRAN_Project_docs/docs/source/tutorials/source/k8s/source/index.rst

 After that you can access the grafana dashboard by opening your browser at `http://localhost:3000 <http://localhost:3000>`_.

+An example of the Grafana dashboard is shown below:

 .. image:: .imgs/grafana.png
     :width: 75%
     :align: center